verityj/verityj.github.io/_posts/2023-06-08-keyboard-goodness.md

 date: 2023-06-08
 ---

 There are a lot of possibilities to create useful and simple keyboard shortcuts with [Karabiner Elements](https://karabiner-elements.pqrs.org).

-Here are a few examples that I had fun setting up and using:
+Here are a few examples that I had fun setting up and using.

 ## 1. Paste special without formatting